Alemenew/alx-low_level_programming/0x00-hello_world/README.md

-This is ALX project on C - Hello, World
+This is ALX project on C - Hello, ALX